How to Make Natural Mosquito Repellent

 Making a Homemade Mosquito Repellent

-Just like you, mosquitoes find certain scents repulsive, according to Mosquito Magnet, a company that helps consumers fight the pests.
+Just like you, mosquitoes find certain scents repulsive.
 Those scents include citronella, peppermint, basil, garlic, lemon balm, lavender, marigold, catnip, rosemary and eucalyptus.
 When making a homemade mosquito repellent for your yard, keep these scents in mind.

 Mouthwash and Beer Mosquito Repellent